2019-20 Board of Directors

 She received an A.B. from Harvard University (magna cum laude), her law degree from the University of Chicago Law School (cum laude), and served as a law clerk for the Honorable Danny J. Boggs of the United States Court of Appeals for the Sixth Circuit.

-Dina C. Fifadra is a Senior manager for Amazon Canada Marketplace.
+Dina C. Fifadra is Head of Product and Analytics, Amazon Global Logistics at Amazon.
 Prior to joining Amazon, Fifadra managed manages sales and planning for Samsung Mobile for T-Mobile’s multiple sales channels, and was a sales executive at Procter and Gamble for over 12 years, where she managed customers like Costco, Kmart, and Lowe’s.
 She also served on P&G’s Women’s Diversity Network and Asian Pacific American Leadership Team working to recruit, advance, and retain a diverse workforce.

 Fifadra earned her BS in Business Administration from the University of North Carolina at Chapel Hill’s Kenan-Flagler Business School, and she minored in the Japanese language.